MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/cognition.md

 [comment]: # (Footer statement)
 ___
 The purpose of this reference is to provide concepts people can use to document and discuss aspects of function.
-Design should happen with people with disabilities, this reference is meant to support that activity, not replace it.
+Design should happen with people with disabilities.
+This reference is meant to support that activity, not replace it.